STUDENT TRANSPORTATION ON PUBLIC SCHOOL BUSES

 2-HOUR DELAY GUIDELINES FROM ATTENDANCE

-When a two-hour delay is announced by our administration, students need to be to the school by 9:45 a.m. at the latest as homeroom begins at 9:50 a.m. and classes begin at 10:03 a.m.
-If a student arrives after 9:50 a.m. then he/she needs a note in order to be marked tardy excused.
+When a two-hour delay is announced by our administration, students need to be to the school by 9:45 a.m. at the latest as the first period begins at 9:48 a.m.
+If a student arrives after 9:48 a.m. then he/she needs a note in order to be marked tardy excused.

 The only exception to the “note rule” are bus riders.
 If a student rides a bus and the bus arrives late to school on any given day, a note is not needed as that is the fault of the bus/driver.
 Contact the Attendance Officer in the Attendance Office at (315-463-8133) with questions.